harviu/WebGL-Example/exercises/hello_world.md

 // main function for the vertex shader void main() {
-    // gl_Position is a built-in variable for the object positions.
+    // gl_Position is a built-in variable for the vertex positions.
     // The coordinate system we are using is 4-dimensional (why? we will discuss this later)
     // vec4 simply expand the vec2 aPosition to 4-dimensional, **this happens for all vertices in aPosition**
     // Another way to think of this is adding two columns of 0 and 1.0 to the 2D array.